oleeskild/digitalgardendocs/src/site/notes/Advanced/Tips and Tricks.md

 ![CleanShot 2026-03-24 at 23.13.06@2x.png\|300](/img/user/CleanShot%202026-03-24%20at%2023.13.06@2x.png)

 Discord member palol has a guide on how to create a beautiful hexagon map of your notes.
-He has published a guide on his site https://www.paologabriel.com/swamp/digital-garden-map/
+He has published a guide in his garden. https://www.paologabriel.com/swamp/digital-garden-map/